 As the church’s spiritual father, Paul betrothed the church to Christ and only to Him.
 The virgin owes her allegiance to only one.
 The apostle was jealous for the church he founded to remain faithful to her one Lord, a pure assembly faithful to her one and only Lord.

 Doctrinal faithfulness is to be true to Christ.
 The church and Christ are like a marriage (Eph 5:22-29).
 Paul presented or betrothed the church to God, but their loyalty was defiled by false teachers.

 It is crucial to protect a church in doctrinal peril.

 At the point of our salvation, we received new priorities and loyalties.
 We became loyal to Christ.
-That is why we cannot allow ourselves to become gullible to whatever winds of doctrine may come our way.
+That is why we cannot allow ourselves to become gullible to whatever winds of doctrine that may come our way.

 There is a difference between jealousy as a vice and jealousy as a virtue.
 The latter is jealousy that keeps allegiance, especially to God.
 When we violate God’s holiness, He is rightly jealous.